ConceptJunkie/rpn/readme.txt

 tables.
 The installer does not add rpn.exe to the Windows path, so a batch file or alias will be useful for launching it.

-Note:  As of 5.28.0, rpn is no longer distributed with the prime number data files.
-These will eventually be available in a separate installer.

 Running RPN using the source:

-rpn is written in Python 3, and requires the mpmath, pyprimes and arrow libraries for most of the hard math stuff (gmpy2 is optional).
+rpn is written in Python 3, and requires the mpmath, pyprimes and arrow libraries for most of the hard math stuff (gmpy2 is optional, but recommended).

 If you have pip installed, you can install the prerequisites with the
 following: